900%Bonus

 If you’ve bet on total goals in soccer (under/over 1.5, 2.5, 3.5), you already understand the mechanics.
 Basketball just deals in much bigger numbers.
 Typical NBA totals range between 210–230 combined points, though games involving elite offences can push even higher.

 Let’s look at an Eastern Conference matchup: Miami Heat @ Milwaukee Bucks.
-The bookmakers have set a totals line of 218.5, giving you the option to bet on more than 219 combined points or fewer than 219.
+The bookmakers have set a totals line of 218.5.

 Teams Under/Over Odds